riccardo-df/ocf/cran-comments.md

 This is a resubmission.
 In this version I have:

--   Removed \donttest from the examples that can be executed in \<5 sec.
+-   Removed \donttest from the examples that can be executed in \<5 sec;
+-   Changed the default number of CPUs to one.

 ## R CMD check results